 Potential Impact

-Successful exploitation can lead to unauthorized creation, deletion, or modification of critical data accessible via Oracle HTTP Server, as well as unauthorized access to such data.
+Successful exploitation of CVE-2026-34291 can result in unauthorized creation, deletion, or modification of critical data accessible via Oracle HTTP Server, as well as unauthorized access to such data.
 The vulnerability affects confidentiality and integrity but does not impact availability.
-The scope of impact extends beyond Oracle HTTP Server to other Oracle products that rely on it.
-The CVSS score of 8.7 reflects a high severity level.
+The scope of the vulnerability extends beyond Oracle HTTP Server to potentially affect additional Oracle products.
+The high CVSS score (8.7) reflects the significant risk posed by this vulnerability.
+No known exploits in the wild have been reported to date.

 Mitigation Recommendations